-The Group is comprised of several components and therefore we considered our group audit scope and approach as set out in the section ‘The scope of our group audit’.
+The Group is comprised of several components (refer to the consolidation principles on page 82 of the annual report for an overview of the companies included in the consolidation) and therefore we considered our group audit scope and approach as set out in the section ‘The scope of our group audit’.
 We paid specific attention to the areas of focus driven by the operations of the Group, as set out below.

 As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
-In particular, we considered where the Executive Board made important judgements, for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
-In the note ‘The use of estimates and assumptions in the preparation of the financial statements’ the Group describes that the main areas of judgement concern the methods for determining the fair value of assets and liabilities and determining impairments and other value adjustments.
-As set out in the section ‘key audit matters’ of this report, we considered the loan impairments related to their main business of providing loans to customers and the fair value measurement of financial instruments as key audit matters, given the significant estimation uncertainty and the related higher inherent risks of material misstatement in these areas.
-In addition, we considered the potential VAT charges on intra-company transactions in Belgium to be a key audit matter, due to the uncertainty in the outcome of the discussion with the Belgian Tax authorities.
+In particular, we considered where the executive board made important judgements, for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
+In the section ‘The use of estimates and assumptions in preparation of the financial statements’, the Group describes that the main areas of judgement concern the methods for determining the fair value of assets and liabilities and determining impairments and other value adjustments.
+Given the significant estimation uncertainty and the related higher inherent risks of material misstatement in the impairments of loans to customers and fair value measurement of financial instruments, we considered these matters as key audit matters as set out in the section ‘Key audit matters’ of this report.

-Other areas of focus, that were not considered to be key audit matters were the valuation of deferred tax assets, IT and compliance with laws and regulation (including the deficiency detected in the area of customer identification and acceptance and monitoring of customer transaction behaviour as disclosed on page 57 and 139 of the annual report).
-As in all of our audits, we also addressed the risk of management override of internal controls, including evaluating whether there was evidence of bias by the Executive Board that may represent a risk of material misstatement due to fraud.
+Other areas of focus, that were not considered as key audit matters were IT and compliance with laws and regulation.
+As in all of our audits, we also addressed the risk of management override of internal controls, including evaluating whether there was evidence of bias by the executive board that may represent a risk of material misstatement due to fraud.

 The scope of our audit is influenced by the application of materiality, which is further explained in the section ‘Our responsibilities for the audit of the financial statements’.